What is Oktoberfest Beer? And what makes it Special?

 Beer at Munich Oktoberfest

-Officials at Oktoberfest only allow beers that conform to certain criteria of the German beer purity law.
-The original purity law, or Reinheitsgebot, requires that breweries produce their beer according to certain specifications using only these ingredients – water, barley and hops.
-Yeast, the fourth ingredient, was unknown at the time.
-The other very important restriction... the beer must be brewed in Munich.
+Officials at Oktoberfest only allow beers that conform to the specific criteria of the German Beer Purity Law.
+The original purity law, or Reinheitsgebot, requires that breweries produce their beer using only these ingredients: water, barley, and hops.
+(Yeast, the fourth ingredient, was unknown at the time.)
+And more importantly, the beer must be brewed in Munich.

-However, many breweries all over the world make their own Oktoberfest style beers.
-These Oktoberfest style beers are the beers people around the world have come to expect with the changing of the leaves.
-None of these beers are an official Oktoberfest beer.
-In fact, there are only six breweries in the world that make real Oktoberfest.
+However, many breweries worldwide produce their own Oktoberfest-style beers.
+These Oktoberfest-style beers are the beers that people around the world have come to expect with the changing of the leaves.
+These beers aren’t an official Oktoberfest beer.
+In fact, there are only six breweries in the world that make authentic Oktoberfest beer.

 Yes, that’s right: only six breweries in the world make real Oktoberfest beer.